What to Expect

 As a college focused on health care, we take your health and safety—as well as the health and safety of those with whom you interact—very seriously.
-On Advising and Registration Day, you will learn about the various, program-specific health and safety requirements you need to complete as an incoming student.
-The information provided will clarify which requirements you need to fulfill, the deadline to complete them and how to set up your account in CastleBranch (myCB)—the online system you will use to upload important health records, site-specific onboarding and certifications.
-Following registration, an e-mail will be sent to your student account with a package code to place and purchase your order, i.e. set up your myCB account using an academic program package code.
+On Advising and Registration Day, you will learn about health and safety requirements and what you need to complete as an incoming student.
+The online system CastleBranch (myCB) is used to manage the health and safety process.
+Following registration, an email will be sent to your student email address with specific instructions for your academic program, how to use myCB and directions to set up your myCB account using an academic program package code.
 Program-specific requirements may include completing a background check and/or drug test and providing proof of immunizations, certifications and licensure.
 Students are responsible for the purchase of a myCB account.
 Pricing ranges from $9 to $140 (international students: background check fees will be higher and vary depending on country of origin).

-Note: Certain clinical sites may require specific onboarding requirements, such as orientation packets, additional background checks or drug tests, special computer training, etc. Any additional onboarding costs are the student’s responsibility.
+Note: Certain clinical sites may require specific onboarding requirements, such as orientation packets, background checks, drug tests, special computer training, etc. Any additional onboarding costs are the student’s responsibility.

 Graduate & Online Students